jliu19950415/Optimization-Methods-in-Finance/README.md

-# Optimization-Methods-in-Finance
-## Took the course during Fall 2019 Quarter at the University of Washington with Professor Steve Murray
+# Optimization-Methods-in-Finance Fall 2019 @ University of Washington
+## Overview
+In this course we investigate mathematical models representing financial decision making problems.
+We learn to formulate and solve models using software to identify optimal solutions as well as perform sensitivity analysis on recommended solutions.